 Kegel exercises improve pelvic muscle tone and can assist with keeping your menstrual cup in place, reduce light ladder leakage (LBL) and improve mild-moderate vaginal prolapse support.

 How common is poor pelvic floor tone?

-It is not uncommon – it is estimated 30-40% of women experience vaginal prolapse in their lifetime.
+It is not uncommon – it is estimated 30-40% of people with a vagina experience vaginal prolapse in their lifetime.